vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/provisioning-dns-records-with-terraform.md

 ## Conclusion

 And that is a wrap!
 Now we have the DNS records pointing to our Ec2 instance.
 Next, let's explore about how to add SSL to this domain and enable HTTPS.
+Continue reading the [Provision CloudFront CDN with Terraform](https://www.viktorvasylkovskyi.com/posts/provisioning-cloudfront-with-terraform).
+Setting up CloudFront is one of the way to achieve SSL in AWS.